 A lithium phosphate coating helps speed ions along, making it easier for them to quickly reach the battery terminal.
 The new battery material also stops the packs from degrading as much, which means that manufacturers can keep the sizes of the batteries much smaller than before.

-For lots more information on hybrid cars and battery technology, follow the links on the next page.
+For lots more information on hybrid cars and battery technology, follow the links below.